K-polystability of Fano 4-folds with large Lefschetz defect: Introduction

 The situation is completely known for del Pezzo surfaces (see Corollary \ref{cor_delPezzo}), while we refer to \cite{Araujo23} for the case of Fano 3-folds and for a general and updated literature on this topic.

-In this paper, we will use valuation methods to study K-polystability of some families of Fano 4-folds which have been first studied in \cite{CR} and then completely classified in \cite[Proposition 1.5]{CRS}, that is Fano 4-folds $X$ having Lefschetz defect $\delta_X=3$; we refer to \cite{Casa12} for an introduction on this invariant and the first implications on the geometry of Fano varieties in the case $\delta_X\geq 3$.
+In this paper, we use valuation methods related to the $\beta$-invariant to study K-polystability of Fano 4-folds with Lefschetz defect $\delta\geq 3$ and some families of Fano 4-folds with $\delta=2$.
+We refer to \cite{Casa12} for the definition of the Lefschetz defect of a Fano manifold (Definition \ref{def:Lefschetz}) and for the classification when $\delta\geq 4$.

-From the viewpoint of K-polystability, the case of Fano 4-folds $X$ with $\delta_X\geq 4$ easily follows from known results.
-Indeed, by \cite[Theorem 3.3]{Casa12} these varieties are products of two del Pezzo surfaces, and applying \cite[Theorem 1.1]{Zhuang20} (see also Lemma \ref{lem:product}) we see that a product of Fano varieties is K-polystable if and only if both of its factors are (see Remark \ref{rem:delta4} for details).
+The classification of smooth Fano 4-folds with $\delta=3$ has been partially carried out in \cite{CR} and then completed in \cite[Proposition 1.5]{CRS}.
+Instead there is no complete classification of smooth Fano 4-folds with $\delta=2$ yet.
+By \cite[Theorem 1.8]{CS24} we know that smooth Fano 4-folds with $\delta=2$ have Picard number $\rho\leq 6$ and this bound is sharp.
+In this paper, among smooth Fano 4-folds with $\delta=2$, we are interested in those obtained through the construction introduced by Casagrande and Druel \cite{CD}.
+These Fano 4-folds have been classified in \cite{Secci23} when they have Picard number $\rho=3$, and by \cite{Pier25} when $\rho\in\{4,5,6\}$: they form $175$ families.

-Thus, it arises our motivation to study the subsequent case of Fano 4-folds having Lefschetz defect $\delta=3$: among the possible 19 families of such Fano 4-folds classified in \cite{CR} and \cite{CRS}, we establish which ones are K-polystable.
-We state our conclusions in the following result.
+From the viewpoint of K-polystability, the case of Fano 4-folds with $\delta\geq 4$ easily follows from known results.
+Indeed, by \cite[Theorem 3.3]{Casa12} these varieties are products of two del Pezzo surfaces, and applying \cite[Theorem 1.1]{Zhuang20} (Lemma \ref{lem:product} below) we see that a product of Fano varieties is K-polystable if and only if both of its factors are (see Remark \ref{rem:delta4} for details).